 Next morning some of us went along the beach to choose a place in which to bury him and about a mile to the northward of Anatori a grave was dug on a low terrace overlooking the sea.
 Next day about sixty men followed him to the grave at which the funeral service was read by a descendant of one of the oldest Scottish baronetcies....
 It was decided to put a mark on the grave, a subscription was taken up and twenty-five pounds collection.
 A suitably inscribed tombstone was brought from Nelson in my next and last cargo and a fence put round the grave.
 No doubt by this time it is over grown and hidden by vegetation but someday it will be found and people will wonder about its history."23

 J N W Newport noted: "One finds that James Durdon (sic), Tipperary Jack and Con Driscoll, all Australian mates, worked in the Cockabully Gully."24 Today there is no Cockabully name in this area, but there is a creek named Kokopu Creek, which fits the generally described location.
 Kokopu is a native galaxiid fresh water fish variety and is the adult form of whitebait.
 While a Cockabully is a small native fish found in tidal rivers.
-In the upper reaches of Sandhills Creek is a side creek named soldiers creek.
+In the upper reaches of Sandhills Creek is a side creek named Soldiers Creek.
 Perhaps this was named after former soldiers such as James.
 These names mentioned by Newport could be significant, however he has left no reference of where he got that statement about three Australian mates.
 Tipperary Jack is difficult to attach a surname to, presumably originally from Tipperary Ireland.
 However you will note in the list of troops arriving on the Kate October 1863 sailing (above), there is a John Driscoll named and when he signed the Nominal Roll and service oath he was listed 26th immediately before 27th James Durden.
 Certainly Driscoll and Durden may have been acquainted.
-However John Driscoll on the day of his arrival at Auckland 20 October 1863, whilst the troops were station at the Albert Barracks, Auckland, stabbed fellow soldier John Brown.
+However John Driscoll on the day of his arrival at Auckland 20 October 1863, whilst the troops were stationed at the Albert Barracks, Auckland, stabbed fellow soldier John Brown.
 At the trial the jury found the prisoner, John Driscoll, was guilty of intent of doing grievous bodily harm.
 The prisoner was sentenced to be imprisoned and kept to hard labour for the term of three years.25 So for John Driscoll the war was over and he subsequently did not serve in the 2nd Waikato Regiment and was discharged for bad character.
 In 1873 another John Driscoll and Cornelius O'Driscoll are mention in connection with a Catholic Church service at Hokitika.26 Could this be Con Driscoll?

 The following advertisements appeared in the Waikato Times, in an attempt to contact the deceased: "On 3 August 1876, James Durden late of the 2nd Waikato Regiment, if you wish to sell your Military Occupation Land in the Waikato Region, communicate with W. B. HAWKINS, Solicitor, Tauranga."27 And on 18 July: "1885 NOTICE OF ISSUE OF SUMMONSES AGAINST RATE DE-FAULTERS.
-PUBLIC NOTIFICATION is hereby made, in terms of Section 34 of The Rating Act, I882, that summonses have been taken out on behalf of the chairman, members, and inhabitants of the Tuhikaramea Road District, against the under mentioned persons, or owners of the under mentioned lots in the Parish of Tuhikaramea, to attend the Resident Magistrate's Court holden at Alexandra on Friday, the 31st July, I885, at 11 o'clock in the forenoon, to answer the demand of the said chairman, members and inhabitants for rates due to the said chairman, members, and inhabitants.
+PUBLIC NOTIFICATION is hereby made, in terms of Section 34 of The Rating Act, I882, that summonses have been taken out on behalf of the chairman, members, and inhabitants of the Tuhikaramea Road District, against the under mentioned persons, or owners of the under mentioned lots in the Parish of Tuhikaramea, to attend the Resident Magistrate's Court holden at Alexandra on Friday, the 31st July, 1885, at 11 o'clock in the forenoon, to answer the demand of the said chairman, members and inhabitants for rates due to the said chairman, members, and inhabitants.
 The said defendants are also required to have and produce to the court the original notices of demand.
 (28 land rate defaulters were listed): James Durden or owner of Lot 120, Tuhikaramea, the amount of 12 shillings and 6 pence.
 W. JONES, Bailiff R.M.
 Court.
 Alexandra, 15th July, 1885."28 The township of Alexandra was renamed Pirongia in 1896.

 On 16 November 1887 James Durden's brother William, made a legal application through a Sydney lawyer, to claim James's deceased estate.
 Part of the paper work involved having a formal death certificate issued for James Durden's death.
 This was issued at Wellington on 10 September 1887.29